-Until around 1900 only the slightest to no attempts where made to sort or classify typefaces.
+Until around 1900 only the slightest to no attempts where made to classify typefaces.
 Rather it was considered “redundant, impossible or utterly inconvenient”.
 One of the earliest endeavors was the system proposed by Francis Thibaudeau in 1921.
-It is solely based on the form of the serifs (as later did Aldo Novarese in 1964), which I regard less ideal, but up until this stage in type history, it admittedly was a characteristic feature picturing the different style periods rather fittingly. [schemes for “Uppercase” and “Lowercase”]
+It is solely based on the form of the serifs (as later did Aldo Novarese in 1964), which I regard less ideal, but up until this stage in type history, it admittedly was a characteristic feature distinguishing the different style periods rather fittingly. [schemes for “Uppercase” and “Lowercase”]

 The Vox-system was – slightly modified – taken over by the ATypI (Association Typographique Internationale) in 1960 and later internationally adopted as a standard.
 Adapted versions were published by the German DIN in 1964 and as a British Standard in 1967.